rizkiarm/grid-universe/docs/guides/authoring_levels.md

 - See “Rendering” for texture maps, recoloring groups (keys/doors by `key_id`, portal pairs), and moving overlays.

-- Explore “Examples: Procedural maze” for a complete generator that populates a diverse level with controlled randomness.
+- Explore “Level Examples” for examples of complete generator.